Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 Cylinder JWT authorization is enabled by default.

+A Cylinder JWT is a custom JSON Web Token implementation which supports the signing algorithms provided by the Cylinder library.
+This includes secp256k1 which is currently used for signing transactions and Splinter administrative payloads.
+This allows the same signing key to be used as an authorization identity.

 Biome credentials for the splinter REST API can be enabled using the `--enable-biome` flag.

 The Splinter daemon provides 5 options for configuring OAuth for the REST API:

 * `oauth-provider` for specifying the OAuth provider that splinterd will use to get the client's identity.
-Currently, `github` and `openid` are supported.
+Currently, `azure`, `github`, `google`, and `openid` are supported.

 * `oauth-client-id` for specifying the client ID, which is a public identifier for an app that's registered with the chosen OAuth provider.